Taichung Power Plant: Future projects

 Taichung Power Plant plans to add two gas-fired Combined Cycle units each with a capacity of 1.3 gigawatts by 31 August 2025 and 31 August 2026 respectively.
 Additionally, anywhere from two to four coal-powered units will be decommissioned by 2030 in order to align with the government's policy of air quality improvement.

 Events

 2017

 On 4 August 2017, unit 7 generator of the plant tripped at 9:25 a.m, due to low vacuum in its steam condenser system which triggered the safety protection system.
-The event caused a power reduction of 500 MW but it was quickly restored and restarted at 12:35 p.m.
+The event caused a power reduction of 500 MW, but it was quickly restored and restarted at 12:35 p.m.

 On 5 August 2017, unit 1 generator of the plant malfunctioned due to a broken boiler pipe which led to the reduction of 530 MW power generation.

 2021

 On 10 June 2021, a fire broke out at the coal conveyor belt of the plant.
-It started at 7:03 a.m and managed to be extinguished 3 hours later.
+It started at 7:03 a.m and had been extinguished within 3 hours.